 Films can cause paradigm shifts, or shifts in consciousness, whether audiences are aware of it or not.
-I don't know that Frank Capra, Hitchcock or Stanley Kubrick - or any other filmmaker I admire, for that matter - would use the terminology I use here, but I suspect their aim would not have been that different from mine: filmmaking that elevate the human experience.
+I don't know that Frank Capra, Hitchcock or Stanley Kubrick - or any other filmmaker I admire, for that matter - would use the terminology I use here, but I suspect their aim would not have been that different from mine: filmmaking that elevates the human experience.

 I aim to make and produce films which alter the vibration of people's hearts at their most profound chore.
-Film can do that because, in its essence, it is a living entity; it is alive.
+A film can do that because, in its essence, it is a living entity; it is alive.
 I am not talking about making what is known as 'feel-good films', which is a very limiting concept; exploring something new will not always 'feel' so good.

 Why am I concentrating on effects on the heart?

 Here's a unique premise concerning the power of that mighty muscle (from the Heartmath Institute):

 'The heart generates the body’s most powerful and most extensive rhythmic electromagnetic field.
 Compared to the electromagnetic field produced by the

 brain, the electrical component of the heart’s field is about 60 times greater in amplitude (amplitude, size, volume), and permeates every cell in the body.
 The magnetic component is